timjogorman/RicherEventDescription/guidelines.md

 #### Event Polarity and Modality

-In order to express the polarity of an EVENT, the ``polarity'' attribute of an event is specified.
+In order to express the polarity of an EVENT, the "polarity" attribute of an event is specified.
 Polarity in this schema is relatively straightforward, and there are only two possible types: POS and NEG.